pdhummel/rurik/README.md

   * load game

 * Table/game setup
-  * game status -- show players joined before
-  * game creator -
-    * create and join game in one action
-    * only creator can start game
-    * only creator can assign first player
-    * join - game dropdown -- show only games waitingForPlayers
-  * join from list
   * join game -- only show available positions in dropdown
   * join game -- only show available colors in dropdown